Quinnipiac University emphasizes integrity as one of its guiding principles.

 • Procedure:

-• Any student who appears to be in non-compliance with a joint resolution or a case review or a hearing board sanction will be notified by the director of academic integrity via email of the apparent noncompliance.
+• Any student who appears to be in non-compliance with a joint resolution or a case review or a hearing board sanction will be notified by the coordinator of academic integrity via email of the apparent noncompliance.
 The student will be informed of the non-compliance issues/facts and will be instructed to reply within 48 hours/two business days.
-The student also will be informed that an extension for compliance can be requested, in writing, to the director.
-No more than one extension will be granted by the director.
-If the student requests an extension for compliance, the director will notify the student of the extension’s approval/denial and the reasons for such.
+The student also will be informed that an extension for compliance can be requested, in writing, to the coordinator.
+No more than one extension will be granted by the coordinator.
+If the student requests an extension for compliance, the coordinator will notify the student of the extension’s approval/denial and the reasons for such.

 • If the student does not reply within 48 hours/two business days of the notification of non-compliance, the student will be deemed to be non-compliant and the case will proceed to a hearing (joint resolution) or the student will be subject to a one-semester suspension (case review or hearing).